ellwoodthewood/tellabs_rce/README.md

 Date: 180722

-Steps to reproduce were rather simple, and based on the older Telnet "ShellShock" vulnerability.
+Steps to reproduce were based on the older Telnet "ShellShock" vulnerability.

 It's known that the following methods all produced a netcat reverse shell as root:
 Steps used to exploit: